bazelbuild/rules_scala/README.md

 The scala test suite allows you to define a glob or series of targets to generate sub scala tests for.
 The outer target defines a native test suite to run all the inner tests.
 This allows splitting up of a series of independent tests from one target into several.
-This lets us cache outputs better and also build and test the indvidual targets in parallel.
+This lets us cache outputs better and also build and test the individual targets in parallel.

 <a name="thrift_library"></a>
 ## thrift_library